bumptech/glide/README.md

 Thanks
 ------
-Thanks to the Android project and Jake Wharton for the [disk cache implementation](https://github.com/JakeWharton/DiskLruCache) included with Glide, and also to Square and [Picasso](https://github.com/square/picasso) for Glide's high level api.
+Thanks to the Android project and Jake Wharton for the [disk cache implementation](https://github.com/JakeWharton/DiskLruCache) included with Glide.
 Thanks also to the Android team for [Volley](https://android.googlesource.com/platform/frameworks/volley/).

 Author
 ------